Yixing Teapot Pairing or Which Tea for which teapot?

 (Originally published December 16, 2020)

 One of the most popular topics we receive questions about is pairing teas with Yixing teapots.
-This is understandable as the purpose of using an Yixing Teapot is to complement the flavour of tea.
+This is understandable as the purpose of using an Yixing Teapot is to compliment the flavour of tea.

 While we do have some suggestions for tea pairing, they come with the following caveat: These are rough guidelines and reflect our personal tastes and opinions.